How to Display PDF From Byte Array in Blazor

 IronPDF can be used with Blazor PDF viewer to create a PDF viewer, and it can handle larger file sizes by creating an object URL that the browser can display.

 Using IronPDF with Blazor, developers can create a PDF viewer that can display PDF files from byte arrays or from a file name, and it also supports uploading files and handling file downloads.
-IronPDF also provides a method to handle paging of PDF documents, which works fine with Blazor.
+IronPDF also provides a method to handle the paging of PDF documents, which works fine with Blazor.

 In addition, IronPDF provides code examples to convert byte arrays to PDF documents, download PDF files, and display PDFs from a base64 string.
 Developers can also convert PDF files to other file formats, such as converting images to PDF files.

 IronPDF can be used with a Blazor server app and can be integrated with Visual Studio to provide a seamless development experience.
-With IronPDF, developers can create a professional-grade UI component that can be used to build modern, feature-rich web applications.
+With IronPDF, developers can create a professional-grade UI component that can be used to build modern, feature-rich Web Applications.

 2. Requirements